 Finally, sift additional sugar on top of the cookies and let rest for 3 to 4 hours or overnight.
 Carefully pack the cookies in boxes, spreading a piece of waxed paper between each layer.

-Toasted Almond Cookies will keep for 2 months or longer.
+Toasted Almond Cookies will keep in an airtight jar for 2 months or longer.